“Life isn’t about finding yourself. Life is about creating yourself.”

 Hence, all of my paintings include drama, politic and poem.
 I believe the prophetic mission of an artist is to discover the truth and to utter it, although who would seek truth and proclaim it to others is bound to suffer.
 Since who listens to the truth of life is not less than who utters it, my ears are open and my hands are alive.
 By painting, I may keep pace with the earth and the soul of the earth, which helps me to bind myself to myself, and others.

 About Tea Haunt Canvas

 “Parvin!
-Would you make some tea and let’s have some together.”
-Said, my dad.
+Would you make some tea and have it together?”, said my dad.
 Since I was a child, I heard this request a few times a day.
 It was my pleasure moment, having tea with my dad.
 This gave us a time for more understanding and loving each other.
 Steam of Persian tea told us how good it would be if love were reciprocal.
 Opening eyes and starting the day by sweet smell of fresh tea was normal during my childhood.
 Brewing Persian tea with samovar machine means family time for chit chatting, laughing and enjoying.
 Tea time is a relaxing time after hard work that assists us in finishing a crazy day behind closed doors.
 For me painting and smelling tea have been connected like a bird and flight, and I like to share it with others because,

 Somebody “introduced me to the sun.”